Tonsil Stones Treatment and Removal Guide

 In addition to being one of the most powerfully effective lines of oral hygiene products available, Dr. Harold Katz's TheraBreath mouthwashes, drops, toothpastes, sprays and gum also provide professionally potent relief from the discomfort and bad breath caused by tonsil stones.
 Because many of the components responsible for the formation of tonsilloliths are the same components responsible for bad breath, many TheraBreath products can help prevent tonsil stones from developing within the deep fissures covering the surface of tonsils.
 However, Dr. Katz went even further in his quest to offer sufferers of tonsil stones with special items designed exclusively for tonsil stone relief.

 TheraBreath's Tonsil Stones Deluxe Kit contains everything you need to keep those noxious, nasty stones from forming — oxygenating toothpaste, oral rinses, nasal-sinus drops to relieve nasal passage and post-nasal drip odors and AktivOxigen serum containing OXYD-8, Dr. Katz's patented compound that stimulates saliva flow and increases the oxygen level existing in the mouth.
-By creating an environment hostile to anaerobic bacteria and preventing the accumulation of mouth debris needed as food for VSC-producing bacteria, TheraBreath's Tonsil Stones Deluxe Kit thoroughly eliminates the ability for bacteria, mucus and food particles to congregate in tonsil crevices and develop into tonsil stones.
+By creating an environment hostile to anaerobic bacteria and preventing the accumulation of mouth debris needed as food for VSC-producing bacteria, TheraBreath's Tonsil Stones Deluxe Kit alleviates the ability for bacteria, mucus and food particles to congregate in tonsil crevices and develop into tonsil stones.

 Home Remedies for Tonsil Stones